-- Make sure there are no objects to obstruct airflow in and out of the server. - Do not operate the server without drives or drive carriers in the drive bays. - Use only recommended server parts. - Make sure no wires or foreign objects obstruct air flow through the chassis.
+- Make sure there are no objects to obstruct airflow in and out of the server. - Use only recommended server parts. - Make sure no wires or foreign objects obstruct air flow through the chassis.
 Pull all excess cabling out of the airflow path or use shorter cables.